ludei/webview-plus-ios/README.md

 # Webview+ for iOs #

-This project is a plugin for cordova/phonegap apps, and provides a **WKWebView, a replacement for UIWebView that includes the Nitro JS engine.**.
+This project is a plugin for cordova/phonegap apps, and provides a replacement for **the UIWebView that includes the Nitro JS engine based on the WKWebView**.

 ## Webview+ Features, Advantages and Benefits  ##